- Urgent Care

 Learn about bronchitis

-Bronchitis is the inflammation of the bronchial tubes, which are part of your lower respiratory tract and carry air to and from the lungs.
-Due to the inflammation, the bronchial tubes produce too much mucus, causing people who have bronchitis to often cough up thickened mucus.
+Bronchitis is the inflammation of our larger airways called bronchi, which are part of your lower respiratory tract and carry air to and from the lungs.
+Due to this inflammation, the bronchial tubes produce too much mucus, causing people who have bronchitis to often cough up thickened mucus.
 There are two types of bronchitis:

-Acute bronchitis - Acute bronchitis can be caused by an infection or irritating substance, such as inhaled smoke.
+• Acute bronchitis - Acute bronchitis can be caused by an infection or irritating substance, such as inhaled smoke.
 Common infections that lead to bronchitis are caused by respiratory viruses, like the type of virus that causes the common cold.
-Occasionally, bronchitis can also be caused by a bacterial infection.
+Very rarely, bronchitis can also be caused by a bacterial infection.

 It is important to speak with a doctor for treatment as soon as possible to prevent its spread to others.